sqlitebrowser/dbhub.io/README.md

 An early stage (in development) "Cloud" for SQLite databases, with special integration for [DB Browser for SQLite](http://sqlitebrowser.org).

-You can try out our development server at [https://dev1.dbhub.io](https://dev1.dbhub.io/justinclift/Belfast%20Bikes%20Docking%20Stations.sqlite), or run it locally for your own users.
+You can try out our beta testing server at [https://db4s-beta.dbhub.io](https://db4s-beta.dbhub.io/justinclift/DB4S%20download%20stats.sqlite), or run it locally for your own users.

-**Note** - Don't store important data on the dev1 server.
+**Note** - Don't store important data on the beta server.
 It gets wiped now and again, when we're experimenting with things.

-When the core code is more fully featured (June/July 2017 target), we'll start putting "production" servers online for people to store their data.
+When the core code is more fully featured (August 2017 target), we'll start putting "production" servers online for people to store their data.

 ### Requirements